lucky-119/Promptologist/README.md

 ## Model Architecture

-We tried a few models and picked the N-Gram model with Multi-Head Attention with Convolutional Layers as our best architecture
+We tried a various model architectures including Ngrams, Multi head attention, LSTMs and CNNs and found the N-Gram model with Multi-Head Attention with Convolutional Layers to give the best results

 ## Hardware